Ph.D. School Psychology + School Psychologist Certification

 Visit Admissions!

-• Application requirements: Online application, transcripts, minimum GPA of 3.0 is mandated for undergraduate work and undergraduate psychology classes, proof of English language proficiency, a personal statement, two letters of recommendation with at least one from a faculty member of an accredited academic institution, GRE scores (waived for Fall 2024 start) and an acknowledgement they understand the College of Education Policy on Clearances.
+• Application requirements: Online application, transcripts, minimum GPA of 3.0 is mandated for undergraduate work and undergraduate psychology classes, proof of English language proficiency, a personal statement, two letters of recommendation with at least one from a faculty member of an accredited academic institution, and an acknowledgement they understand the College of Education Policy on Clearances.

 • International students: Please visit this page for information regarding transcript evaluation requirements.